The Plain Writing Act [PDF] requires all federal agencies to use "clear Government communication that the public can understand and use."

 • explain to the public how to comply with a requirement that the federal government administers or enforces.

-• Communicating the requirements of the act to training participants during the day-long training sessions.
+• Communicating the requirements of the act to participants in training sessions.

 • Adopting Associated Press Style as editorial style for consumer-education content.